 Deciding to become a home inspector, after a career in industry and yet another in academia was not a difficult choice.
 I was more concerned with where I could get an education that would set me on my next career path as a home inspector.
-After a little “homework” the choice was simple– CATS of Buffalo.
-CATS of Buffalo afforded me the flexibility to attend formal schooling during evenings and weekends and thoroughly prepared me for all aspects of being a home inspector.
-Now that I am a licensed inspector, CATS of Buffalo continues to provide support and is a valuable resource to me in my business.
+After a little “homework” the choice was simple– CATS of Albany.
+CATS of Albany afforded me the flexibility to attend formal schooling during evenings and weekends and thoroughly prepared me for all aspects of being a home inspector.
+Now that I am a licensed inspector, CATS of Albany continues to provide support and is a valuable resource to me in my business.

 Mark S. Fusco

-Hi, My name is Dominick Luciano, a graduate of CATS of Buffalo in 2009.
+Hi, My name is Dominick Luciano, a graduate of CATS of Albany in 2009.
 I had recently retired from my career at the Knolls Atomic Power Laboratory and decided to attend home inspectors school.
 My career was not in any of the Trades, however I was somewhat proficient in finished carpentry, plumbing and framing.
 CATS prepared me well for what was ahead (I had no idea) both technically and also in dealing with clients.
 You need to be technically competent to be a home inspector however, client relations are just as important to build your business.
 I have been in business for four years now and even in these uncertain economic times; my business has grown double digits each year.
 This is due, in no small part to Mr. Dan Osborn and the training I received at the CATS school for home inspectors.
 It is reassuring to know that if you encounter a problem while performing a home inspection in the field that Dan’s advice and availability are just a phone call away.
-I would not hesitate to recommend CATS of Buffalo to anyone interested in becoming a home inspector.
-Respectfully,
+I would not hesitate to recommend CATS of Albany to anyone interested in becoming a home inspector.

 Luciano Home Inspection Services